What is Success?

 Fifth, as noted above, situations continue to evolve even after a decision is handed down.
 One side or the other can still file yet another motion to appeal or because of a change in circumstances.
 Children become more or less alienated due to factors outside of the courts as well.

-What I can say is that I have been 100% successful at passing the voir dire.
+What I can say is that I have been nearly 100% successful at passing the voir dire.
 In every case that I have been submitted as an expert, I have been accepted by the court as an expert.
 I can also say that I have been 100% successful in passing daubert/mohan/porter hearings in which opposing counsel wanted a full hearing of the scientific merits of parental alienation theory prior to my testifying about a specific case.
 I have had that happen three times and I passed all three times.
 I can also say that in most (but not all) cases, I have been successful at engaging the judge’s attention while I was testifying.
 That is the only measure of success I feel I have a right to claim.